 Some of our claims could exceed the scope of the coverage in effect or coverage of particular claims could be denied.
 We believe our liability insurance has been adequate in the past but there can be no assurance that our insurance coverage will be sufficient to cover all future claims.
 If our arrangements for insurance or indemnification are not adequate to cover claims, we may be required to make substantial payments and our financial condition and results of operations may be adversely affected.
 Additionally, such insurance may not adequately cover all losses or liabilities that may arise from our operations, including, but not limited to, when the loss suffered is not easily quantifiable.
-If we were to make a claim under an existing insurance policy, we may not be able to successfully assert our claim for any liability or loss under such insurance, our business, financial condition and results of operations could be adversely affected.
+If we were to make a claim under an existing insurance policy, we may not be able to successfully assert our claim for any liability or loss under such insurance policy.
+If our losses significantly exceed our insurance coverage or cannot be recovered through insurance, our business, financial condition and results of operations could be adversely affected.
 For instance, in August 2019, our Pune hospital faced an incident of flooding, and as a result we initiated claims under our insurance policies amounting to ₹302.12 million, out of which ₹260.26 million was recovered.

 As of March 31, 2023, the total amount of our insurance coverage was ₹8,441.07 million.
-The following table sets forth information in relation to the total amount insured and gross value of all fixed assets (including property, plant and equipment, capital work in progress, right of use asset and intangible assets) and insurance cover for the gross value of all fixed assets (including property, plant and equipment, capital work in progress, right of use asset and equipment, capital work in progress, right of use asset and intangible assets) as of the Fiscals indicated:
+The following table sets forth information in relation to the total amount insured and gross value of all fixed assets (including property, plant and equipment, capital work in progress, right of use asset and intangible assets) and insurance cover for the gross value of all fixed assets (including property, plant and equipment, capital work in progress, right of use asset and intangible assets) as of the Fiscals indicated: